Keyword research is crucial for the success of any website and its SEO.

 MarkGrowth found that the ROI of SEO continues well beyond after a campaign finishes.

-That means if you put in work now to refine your search engine optimization, it will pay for many months later on autopilot.
+That means if you put in work now to refine your search engine optimization, it will pay off many months later on autopilot.

 However, so many businesses don’t properly research keywords, and do you know why?